Alberto Santos-Dumont: Mountaineering, motorsports and ballooning

 On 30 May 1898 he made his first night ascent, and the following month he started working as a captain, taking groups of passengers aloft in a hired balloon.
 By 1900 he had created nine balloons, of which two became famous: the Brazil and the Amérique.
 Brazil first flew on 4 July 1898, and was the smallest aircraft built at the time – inflated with hydrogen, it covered 113 metres in a silk envelope of 6 metres in diameter, weighing 27.5 kg without the crewman and made more than 200 flights.
 According to biographer Gondin da Fonseca, he was influenced to create his first balloon after racing at the Paris-Amsterdam race on his tricycle, where he crossed 110 kilometers in two hours, abandoning after an accident.
-The second balloon, Amérique, held 500m³ of hydrogen and was 10 metres in diameter, and was capable of carrying passengers.
+The second balloon, Amérique, held 500m3 of hydrogen and was 10 metres in diameter, and was capable of carrying passengers.
 With the second balloon he faced everything from storms to accidents.
 In his first experiments he was awarded a prize by the French Aeroclub for his study of atmospheric currents; he reached high altitudes and stayed airborne for more than 22 hours.
 Santos-Dumont advocated for government investment in aviation development and the importance of public opinion, something previously noted by Júlio César Ribeiro de Sousa.

 Airships

-Airships, powered aerostats, were first demonstrated and patented by the Brazilian priest Bartolomeu de Gusmão in 1709, and were flown by the Montgolfier Brothers in 1783, but until the late 19th century had yet to be mastered, having been attempted by Henri Giffard, Charles Renard and Arthur Constantin Krebs in a flight with an electric motor in a closed circuit in a project abandoned by the French Army, and by the Brazilian Júlio César Ribeiro de Sousa, without success.
+Airships, powered aerostats, were first demonstrated and patented by the Portuguese priest Bartolomeu de Gusmão in 1709, and were flown by the Montgolfier Brothers in 1783, but until the late 19th century had yet to be mastered, having been attempted by Henri Giffard, Charles Renard and Arthur Constantin Krebs in a flight with an electric motor in a closed circuit in a project abandoned by the French Army, and by the Brazilian Júlio César Ribeiro de Sousa, without success.
 Public demonstrations, such as those performed by Santos-Dumont, were important in the sceptical academic environment.